Twisted Yang-Baxter sets, cohomology theory, and application to knots: Acknowledgement

 \section{Acknowledgement}

 ME is partially supported by Simons Foundation collaboration grant 712462.
 MS is supported by the Fulbright-Nehru postdoctoral fellowship.
 MS also thanks the Department of Mathematics and Statistics at the University of South Florida for hospitality.
-The authors thank Masahico Saito for fruitful discussions.
+The authors thank Masahico Saito and Scott Carter for fruitful discussions.